 \subsection{Verification of BTs}

-Some of the above works deal with the verification of BTs. \cite{biggar_zamani_2020_framework}, for instance, presents an algorithm for the verification of BTs. \cite{colledanchise_murray_ogren_2017_correct_construction}, on the other hand, presents a method by which to synthesize a BT that is guaranteed to be correct, thereby by-passing the need for verification, but the specifications are limited to a fragment of LTL.
-The only existing tool we were able to find that allows the user to create and verify LTL specifications for BTs is BTCompiler \footnote{https://github.com/CARVE-ROBMOSYS/BTCompiler}.
+Some of the above works deal with the verification of BTs. \CiteAsText{biggar2020IEEE_Robotics_and_Automation_Letters}, for instance, presents an algorithm for the verification of BTs. \CiteAsText{colledanchise2017IROS}, on the other hand, presents a method by which to synthesize a BT that is guaranteed to be correct, thereby by-passing the need for verification, but the specifications are limited to a fragment of LTL\@.
+The only existing tool we were able to find that allows the user to create and verify LTL specifications for BTs is BTCompiler\footnote{\url{https://github.com/CARVE-ROBMOSYS/BTCompiler}}.
 Unfortunately, we were not able to install the tool, and as such our knowledge of it is somewhat limited.
 Most of what we understand comes from analyzing the various examples in the smv folder in the github repository.

 From what we understand, BTCompiler uses the following assumptions and definitions.
 All composite nodes are assumed to have exactly 2 children.
 Parallel nodes do not have memory.
 Parallel nodes utilize the third definition presented in the background section.
 Sequence and Selector nodes with and without memory are supported.
-Unlike the implementation in py\_trees, nodes with memory do not `forget' if an ancestor terminates.
+Unlike the implementation in PyTrees, nodes with memory do not `forget' if an ancestor terminates.
 Please note that the requirement that composite nodes have only 2 children does not impact expressiveness.
 By self-composing nodes, it is possible to effectively create a node with any number of children greater than 2.
-For a proof, see section 5.1 of \cite{colledanchise_ogren_2018_btree}.
+For a proof, see section 5.1 of \CiteAsText{colledanchise2018book}.
 Thus the only downside is potential model complexity and readability.

 We will compare the models created by BTCompiler and BehaVerify.